Analysis of the directionality on periodic materials: Periodic materials

 Computationally, equation \eqref{eq:gen_wave} is commonly translated to a generalized eigenvalue problem through a numerical method such as the Finite Element Method.
 And we end up with a system of the form

-where \(([K]\) is the stiffness matrix and \([M]\) is the mass matrix.
-Bloch's theorem can be applied through boundary conditions imposed strongly by including directly the phase shifts at the element level or performing row and column operations in these matrices \citep{valencia_general-purpose_2019}; or weakly imposing them through Lagrange multipliers or penalty methods \citep{michel1999effective, sukumar_bloch-2009}.
+where \([K]\) is the stiffness matrix and \([M]\) is the mass matrix.
+Bloch's theorem can be applied through boundary conditions imposed strongly by directly including the phase shifts at the element level or performing row and column operations in these matrices \cite{valencia_general-purpose_2019}; or weakly imposing them through Lagrange multipliers or penalty methods \cite{michel1999effective, sukumar_bloch-2009}.
 After this process, we end up with the following system

-where \(\mathbf{k}\) is the wave vector which is progressively assigned successive values, in such a way that the first Brillouin zone is fully covered.
+where \(\mathbf{k}\) is the wave vector which, is progressively assigned successive values, in such a way that the first Brillouin zone is fully covered.
 Each evaluation for a particular wave vector and the solution of the related eigenvalue problem yields tuples of the form \((\mathbf{k},\omega_n)\) representing a plane wave propagating at frequency \(\omega_n\).
-The subindex \(n\) refers to the \(n\)th eigenvalue computed for the input wave vector \(\vb{k}\), this is depicted in Figure \ref{fig:schematic_branches}.
+The subindex \(n\) refers to the \(n\)th eigenvalue computed for the input wave vector \(\boldsymbol{\kappa}\); this is depicted in Figure \ref{fig:schematic_branches}.

-Having multiple dispersion surfaces is common for problems in electrodynamics or elastodynamics \citep{book:photonics-molding_flow, book:metamaterials-banerjee}.
-In the case of homogeneous materials we have two transverse modes for electromagnetic waves and two transverse modes plus a longitudinal one for elastic waves.
+Having multiple dispersion surfaces is common for problems in electrodynamics or elastodynamics \cite{book:photonics-molding_flow, book:metamaterials-banerjee}.
+This is a consequence of the vector nature of the physical quantities of interest: electric/magnetic field or displacement vector, respectively.
+In the case of homogeneous materials, we have two transverse modes for electromagnetic waves and two transverse modes plus a longitudinal one for elastic waves.
 Nevertheless, Bloch analysis introduces an additional complication since the computations are done in the first Brillouin zone.
 Here, wavevectors are determined up to an additive constant that is written in terms of the lattice vectors